 Are Foam Rollers Ideal for the Shoulders and Neck?

 The foam roller is an excellent sporting equipment that you should acquire.
-Its primary function is to help muscle recovery, in addition to improving elasticity and range of motion.
+Its primary function is to help muscle recovery, in addition to improving elasticity and range of movement.
 It is an amazing little tool and has high impact on your sports performance.

-In recent years, the use of the foam roller has become widespread.
+In recent years, the use of foam roller has become widespread.
 At the time it was a self-massage technique used only by professional athletes, coaches, and therapists; but currently, the foam roller is an everyday practice for athletes at all levels of fitness.